Frequently Asked Questions

 Seccorell is suitable for a wide range of applications and is an extremely versatile artistic medium.
 Here are some examples of what Seccorell is particularly suitable for:

-- Creation of figurative motifs or painting of objects
+- Creation of representational motifs or painting of objects

-- Layering techniques for watercolor or pastel-like work
+- Layering techniques for watercolor or pastel-like works

 - Combination with other media such as colored pencils or acrylic paints